espeak-ng/pcaudiolib/README.md

 ----------

-The Portable C Audio Library (pcaudiolib) supports many different devices with an object-orientated C API.
+The Portable C Audio Library (pcaudiolib) provides a C API to different audio devices.
+It supports:

+1. ALSA;
+2. OSS version 3 and later;
+3. PulseAudio.

 See the [CHANGELOG](CHANGELOG.md) for a description of the changes in the various releases.